diondlewis/webopt/README.md

 * Move Javascript tags to the bottom of the body

 ##Getting Rid of Jank

-#### Frame Rate - Optimizations made to views/js/main.js make views/pizza.html render with a consistent frame-rate at 60fps when scrolling:
+Optimizations made to views/js/main.js make views/pizza.html render with a consistent frame-rate at 60fps when scrolling.

+#### Frame Rate:

 * Move all constants out of the for loop in updatePositions
 * Move the Math.sin calculation out for the for loop in updatePositions